SatriaM25/RICH_TYPING_GAME/README.md

 GOAL : Type as much word as you can before the time runs out!

 STEP-BY-STEP TO RUN THE PROJECT ON YOUR DEVICE:
-1. Download the rar file and extract them (make sure you remember the directory path where you extract the files)
+1. Download the rar file and extract it (make sure you remember the directory path where you extract the folder)
 2. Open Unity Hub
 3. Click **ADD** button

 ![image](https://user-images.githubusercontent.com/77273824/165151945-39787d95-85b2-4c53-872d-f02dfcaec48a.png)

-4. Select the path where you store the extracted files of the project
+4. Select the path where you store the extracted folder of the project
 5. Wait until it is loaded
 6. Done.